 “We want to showcase it to the design and builder community as well so that they can bring in architects and developers of projects all over Texas and beyond and show them what chefs can do in this kitchen and what can be done in your home.
 It’s the whole elevated experience.”

 The pop-up dinners can accommodate 12 diners and Ross explains that a website is in the works that will have information on special events and ticketing details as well as information on all the suppliers that contributed to the kitchen construction.
-Among those included will be Modern Surfaces which provided the porcelain countertops and backsplash.
+Among those included will be Modern Porcelain Works which provided the porcelain countertops and backsplash.

 GM Mike Boucher was on hand on this morning checking on the work and cleverly noted, “We like to say that countertops are the lipstick of the kitchen.”
 Likewise, The Tile Shop, which contributed the dramatic deep gray sheened ceramic tiles from Spain that form the base of the kitchen bar, will be included.